 A continuation of Tax Accounting (ACC-422) with an emphasis on taxation of corporations, “S” corporations, partnerships, estates, and trusts.
 Development of a basic understanding of tax research methodology.
 Prerequisite: Tax Accounting (ACC-422).
 (Offered alternate years)

-courses in business
+Courses in Business

 BUS-105 Colloquium in Business